 Guy Debelle: The Global Code of Conduct for the Foreign Exchange Market

-Speech by Mr Guy Debelle, Assistant Governor (Financial Markets) of the Reserve Bank of Australia, at the FX Week Asia conference, Singapore, 31 August 2016.
+Opening remarks by Mr Guy Debelle, Deputy Governor of the Reserve Bank of Australia, at the CLS FX Industry Reception, Sydney, 30 January 2017.

-Thank you for having me here today to talk about the Global Code of Conduct for the Foreign Exchange Market.
-As you may know, Phase 1 of the Code was launched in New York in late May.1 Today I will reiterate the motivation for the work we are doing on the Global Code, then update you on where we are at with the process and outline the way forward.
+Today I will reiterate the motivation for the work we are doing on the Code, why you all should be interested in it, and then update you on where we are at with the process and outline the way forward.

 Why is the work going on?
-As I have stated on previous occasions, the foreign exchange (FX) industry is suffering from a lack of trust in its functioning.
-This lack of trust is evident both between participants in the market, but at least as importantly, between the public and the market.
+As I have stated before, the foreign exchange (FX) industry has been suffering from a lack of trust in its functioning.
+This lack of trust is evident both between participants in the market and, at least as importantly, between the public and the market.
 The market needs to move toward a more favourable and desirable location, and allow participants to have much greater confidence that the market is functioning appropriately.

 A well-functioning foreign exchange market is very much in the interest of all market participants.
 This clearly includes central banks, both in their own role as market participants but also as the exchange rate is an important channel of monetary policy transmission.
 In a globalised world, the foreign exchange market is one of the most vital parts of the financial plumbing.

-The work to develop the Global Code commenced in May last year, when the Bank for International Settlements (BIS) Governors commissioned a working group of the Markets Committee of the BIS to facilitate the establishment of a single global code of conduct for the wholesale FX market and to come up with mechanisms to promote greater adherence to the code.2
+The work to develop the Code commenced in May 2015, when the BIS Governors commissioned a working group of the Markets Committee of the BIS (which I Chaired until earlier this month) to facilitate the establishment of a single global code of conduct for the wholesale FX market and to come up with mechanisms to promote greater adherence to the code.2

 Adherence to the Code

-The success of the Global Code in promoting integrity and restoring confidence in the wholesale FX market lies in the hands of its participants.
-That is why the Global FXCs issued a joint statement of support at the launch of the Code in New York, making clear their intention for the Global Code to become an integral part of the wholesale FX market.7
+Ultimately the success of the Code in promoting integrity and restoring confidence in the wholesale FX market lies in the hands of its participants.
+That is why the Global FXCs issued a joint statement of support at the launch of the Code in New York as well as stating their intention to make adherence to the Code a likely requirement of FXC membership.4 That would ensure the Code is embedded at the core of the FX market, but it is also important that it extends beyond that, and that there is, at the very least, an awareness of it across all market participants.

-We are on track to complete the Code so that it will be released following the Global Foreign Exchange Committee meeting in London in May 2017.
-At the end of that process, for the code to be effective and for it to achieve what we want it to achieve, it will need to be accepted and endorsed by the FXCs and market participants more generally.
+We are on track to complete the Code so that it will be released in London in May.
+At the end of that process, for the Code to be effective and for it to achieve what we want it to achieve, it will need to be accepted and endorsed across the full spectrum of market participants.

 That said, the process does not really end, because as the foreign exchange market continues to evolve, the Code will need to evolve with it.

 The work to date has reflected a very constructive and cooperative effort between the central banks and market participants.
-All of us recognise the need to restore the public's faith in the foreign exchange market and the value of the Global Code in assisting that process and also in helping improve market functioning and confidence in how the market functions.
-I expect that cooperative relationship will continue as we see this process through to its conclusion in May next year.
+I would particularly like to acknowledge the enormous time and energy that David has contributed.
+All of us recognise the need to restore the public's faith in the foreign exchange market and the value of the Global Code in assisting that process and also in helping improve market functioning and confidence in the market.